By Raja Furqan Ahmed

 We cannot deny the presence of Al-Qaeda as it is still active in Afghanistan and somehow in the Middle East to and sooner it can be in Pakistan if no serious security measure is taken.
 It also needs time to neutralize but firstly states should stop supporting this sort of terrorist groups.
 Now the world should realise that by creating this sort of terrorist groups only for the short term gain is long term pain.

-(-The writer is a freelance journalist currently based in Islamabad, Pakistan.
+(The writer is a student of International Relations and Freelance journalist currently based in Islamabad, Pakistan.
 He can be reached at [email protected] or @furqanraja1122 on Twitter.)